jesterjunk/kit/README.md

 # kit

-A place for various tools for a variety of tasks.
+This will be a place of tools for a variety of tasks.

 ## color